If you had only 15 words to sell your product, would those 15 words be important?

 We sat down and were looking at their products on Amazon, and the owner exclaimed that the main benefit of the product we were looking at wasn’t even highlighted in the bullet points or the description!

-He had someone fulltime that wrote product descriptions, and they were missing the most important selling point.
+He had a full-time employee over internet sales that wrote product descriptions, and they were missing the most important selling point.

 Make sure your bullet points count by sharing the most important benefits and distinguishing factors of your products.